bane-stealthium/gpubreach/README.md

 #### Step 1: Generate Memory Pattern

-Create a 1GB pattern file that will be used to fill GPU memory:
+Create a 1GB pattern file that will be used to fill GPU memory.
+The data pattern is used as identifing information for virtual pages, telling us which page have been remapped to point to the desired IOVA region.

 ```bash
 $ cd d2h-tools/ # at gpubreach/